-January’s afternoon sun shed it’s light into the greyish garden and on the greenery.
-The trees whispered of spring, hopefully.
-But the water hold it’s breath, still afraid of returning ice.
+January’s afternoon sun shed it’s light into the greyish garden and greenery.
+Trees whispered of spring, hopefully.
+But the river were holding it’s breath, still afraid of returning ice.

 Enter the garden through an romantic iron gate and follow the pathways to the white bridges which cross that little venicelike hideaway of islands and riparian rivershores.
-Neoclassical sculptures hide in wooden boxes to shelter them of freezing days and nights.
+Neoclassical sculptures hide in wooden boxes sheltered or freezing days and nights.

 A garden with rooms